ArtSabintsev/Zephyr/README.md

 #### Integrate Zephyr into your App

 Before performing each sync, Zephyr automatically checks to see if the data in UserDefaults or NSUbiquitousKeyValueStore is newer.
 To make sure there's no overwriting going on in a fresh installation of your app on a new device that's connected to the same iCloud account, make sure that your UserDefaults are registered ***BEFORE*** calling any of the Zephyr methods.
+One way to easily achieve this is by using the [UserDefaults Register API](https://developer.apple.com/documentation/foundation/userdefaults/1417065-register).

 **Sync all UserDefaults**
 ```Swift